DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

     - 🔥**Buffer overflow**: source code vulnerability allowing access to data locations outside of the storage space allocated to the buffer; can be triggered by attempting to input data larger than the size of the buffer.
 Input that is too large can “overflow” a data structure to affect other data stored in the computer’s memory.
     - 🔥**Bypass attack**: attempt to bypass front-end controls of a database to access information
     - 🔥**Query attack**: use of query tools to access data not normally allowed by the trusted front end, including the views controlled by the query application; could also result from malformed queries using SQL to bypass security controls; improper/incomplese checks on queries can be used in a similar way to bypass access controls
-- **Ransom attack**: form of attack that threatens destruction, denial, or unauthorized public release/remarketing of private information assets; usually involves encrypting assets and withhold the decryption key until a ransom is paid by the victim
+    - 🔥**Ransom attack**: form of attack that threatens destruction, denial, or unauthorized public release/remarketing of private information assets; usually involves encrypting assets and withhold the decryption key until a ransom is paid by the victim
+    - 🔥**Living off the land** (non-malware based ransom attack): system attack where the system/resources compromised are used in pursuit of additional attacks (i.e. the attacker's agenda); anti-malware defence doesn't detect/prevent the attack given the attacker's methodology
+    - 🔥**Malformed input attack**: not currently handling input data is a common source of code errors that can result in arbitrary code exec, or misdirection of the program to other resources/locations
 - 🟦**Computing Resilience**:
     - 🛠️Multitasking is processing more than one task at the same time.
 In most cases, multitasking is simulated by the OS (using multiprogramming or pseudo-­simultaneous execution) even when not supported by the processor.
     - 🛠️Multicore is also able to perform simultaneous execution but does so with multiple execution cores on one or more CPUs.